 Colors: Blue and white

-Tailgating tips: Location, location, location – it’s what gives Citadel tailgating a little extra oomph.
-Being smack dab in the center of one of the nation’s most vibrant food hubs means more choices when it comes to game day eats.
-Here, coastal delights fresh from local waters routinely grace game-day tables.
+Tailgating tips: Location, location, location - it's what gives The Citadel tailgating a little extra oomph.
+Being smack dab in the center of one of the nation's most vibrant food hubs means more choices when it comes to game day eats.
+Here, coastal delights fresh from local waters routinely grace game day tables.

 Order up a catch of Frogmore stew, shrimp platters and crab dip from any Crab Shack location.
-Or, take advantage of the recent explosion of top-notch barbecue joints, where pitmasters elevate ordinary tailgating to extraordinary status.
-Bulldog fans can order up phenomenal smoked meats by the pound from Swig and Swine, Fiery Ron’s Home Team BBQ, Smoky Oak Taproom, Lewis Barbecue and others.
+Or take advantage of the recent explosion of top-notch barbecue joints, where pitmasters elevate ordinary tailgating to extraordinary status.
+Bulldog fans can order up phenomenal smoked meats by the pound from Swig & Swine, Fiery Ron's Home Team BBQ, Lewis Barbecue and others.